Saghen/blink.cmp/docs/configuration/reference.md

   end,

-  -- By default, we don't enable any terminal sources, but you may try `path` or others term = {},
+  -- By default, we don't enable any terminal sources, but you may try `path` or others -- NOTE: Nightly only!
+Known bugs in v0.10 term = {},

   -- Function to use when transforming the items before they're returned for all providers